scipp/scipp/doc/type-erased-prototype.md

 1. Use some sort of view to iterate over one or more variables of concrete type.
    Essentially this is a convenience layer on top of option 1.) that acts as if data was stored as an array of structures.
    Furthermore it provides an elegant way of dealing with variables that do not share all their dimensions.
-   - The view/iterator could iterate either all (applicable) dimensions, a specific dimensions, or all but certain dimensions, depending on the needs to the specific client code.
+   - The view/iterator could iterate either all (applicable) dimensions, a specific dimension, or all but certain dimensions, depending on the needs to the specific client code.
    - See [`test/dataset_iterator_test.cpp`](../src/type-erased-prototype/test/dataset_iterator_test.cpp) for examples.
 1. Access a subset of a `Dataset` at a given axis value for a given dimension.
    This is basically slicing of the `Dataset`.